yfukai/napari-travari/README.md

 ## Installation

-Currently at this early stage, you can install Napari Travali only fron GitHub You can install _Napari Travali_ via G
+Currently at this early stage, you can install Napari Travali only from GitHub

 ```console
 $ pip install git+https://github.com/yfukai/napari-travali